cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 - #769 Don't create two similar outputs, when funding transactions
 - #768 Update version to 0.3.1.99 to indicate development
 - #779 Refine documentation of new funding RPCs
-- #835 Add new RPC: omni_listblockstransactions
+- #835 Add new RPC: zus_listblockstransactions
 - #848 Fix RPC edge case of not identifying crowdsale purchase
 - #851 Unify pointer names of internal DBs
 - #874 Fix log incompability of invalid datetime